The Unauthorized Biography

 So how did metformin achieve this career transformation?
 It wasn’t until the UK Prospective Diabetes Study (UKPDS) was released in 1998 that the floodgates of acceptance opened.
 The UKPDS gave American doctors solid clinical evidence of metformin’s effectiveness at both lowering blood glucose and improving cardiovascular outcomes, just at the time when medicine in the United States was moving to a more evidence-based framework.
 Metformin began to pick up speed, and it hasn’t really hit any stumbling blocks since then.

-According to the IMS Health National Prescription Audit, more than 59.1 million prescriptions for metformin were dispensed in the United States alone in 2011.
-If you’re wondering how 18.8 million people with diagnosed diabetes can use three times as many prescriptions, it’s because each time someone refills a 30- or 90-day supply of metformin, it counts as one prescription.
+According to the IMS Health National Prescription Audit, roughly 80 million prescriptions for metformin were dispensed in the United States alone in 2015.
+If you’re wondering how 29.1 million people with diagnosed diabetes can use nearly three times as many prescriptions, it’s because each time someone refills a 30- or 90-day supply of metformin, it counts as one prescription.
 Still, that’s a lot of metformin.
-Even at a measly four bucks a pop, the drug grosses nearly a quarter of a billion dollars per year in the United States alone.
+Even at a measly four bucks a pop, the drug grosses nearly half a billion dollars per year in the United States alone.
 And globally, metformin is the most widely prescribed diabetes drug.
 Its father, Dr. Sterne, would be proud.

 Metformin gets married